Breush/lava/whats-next.md

     - GLB: pass factors and colors (with textures)
     - Mesh: have own secondary buffers
     - OrbitCamera: FOV and up-vector configurable
-    - PBR: albedo color factors and such
-    - PBR: what is the meaning of the 0.5 * ambientColor?
-    - RmMaterial: Clarify albedo/normalMap usage
     - Viewport: specify region to be shown
 - **feature**
     - AmbientLight